Xinmiao-Luan/AE-signal-and-process-data-pipeline/Clustering/README.md

 1. **Grouping** of latent variables into process-related patterns.
 2. **Detection** of abnormal events via distance measures or isolation forests.
 3. **Comparison** of different clustering algorithms for robustness.

-This stage complements the **VAE latent space** by extracting meaningful structure and highlighting anomalies in AE + process data.